libgov/citizen-wallet/README.md

 - [ ] build & promote interfaces that would make it easier to use citizen wallets
 - [ ] come up with a "public servant wallet"
 - [ ] have a government that fully runs on a secure FOSS software stack

+Let me know, if you are interested: lukas@rambold.de